 General Tips

-- Research your hotel in advance, keeping in mind the information above.
+- Research your hotel in advance, keeping the information above in mind.

 - Ask friends and neighbors for recommendations